cicirello/InteractiveBinPacking/assignments/README.md

 This directory contains example assignments that can be used within the context of a course, or by individuals for self-learning.

-This directory contains two subdirectories:
+Each example assignment is in its own subdirectory containing:
+* A pdf file that is ready for distribution to students if you don't have reason to modify the assignment.
+If you are a self-learner and not part of a class, then the pdf files are probably of interest to you.
-* [src](src): The source files of the assignments, which at the present time are LaTeX files to make it easy for other instructors to customize to their needs, and which also makes it easy to provide comments intended only for instructors.
+* LaTeX source files of the assignments, which make it easy for other instructors to customize to their needs, and which also makes it easy to provide comments intended only for instructors.
 So if you are a course instructor, I recommend reading the comments within the LaTeX files.
-* [dist](dist): Versions (as pdf files) that are ready for distribution to students if you don't have reason to modify the assignments.
-If you are a self-learner and not part of a class, then these may be of greater interest to you than the src directory.

 ## License for Example Assignments